scotthosking/scott-hosking.github.io/index.md

 deep learning frameworks for seasonal forecasting and improving climate models; and computer vision methods for tracking environmental change and wildlife monitoring.

-The overarching aim of my research is developing the components for [Digital Twins of the natural environment](https://www.turing.ac.uk/research/research-projects/environmental-monitoring-blending-satellite-and-surface-data).
-These components are being designed to work across varying spatial and temporal scales, and geographies (from urban environments up to the Antarctic continent).
+The overarching aim of my research is in developing [Digital Twins of the natural environment](https://www.turing.ac.uk/research/research-projects/environmental-monitoring-blending-satellite-and-surface-data) to improve scientific understanding and aid decision making.
+The digital twinning frameworks are designed to work across varying spatial and temporal scales, and geographies (from urban environments up to the Antarctic continent).

 I serve on the steering committee to manage the [operational alliance](https://www.metoffice.gov.uk/about-us/press-office/news/corporate/2020/alan-turing-institute) between The Alan Turing Institute and the UK Met Office, and as a board member for the [Cambridge Centre for Climate Science](https://www.climatescience.cam.ac.uk/).